isarnassiri/scQCEA/index.md

 **Recommended strategy for cell-type enrichment analysis:**
 <br />

-scQCEA provides `CellTypeEnrichment()` functions, for cell-type enrichment analysis at the single-cell level that comprises all the intermediate steps including visualization:
+scQCEA provides `CellTypeEnrichment()` functions, for cell-type enrichment analysis at the single-cell level that comprises all the intermediate steps including visualization.
+Function description, parameters and example input are as follows:

 ```{r,eval=FALSE}